 Get ready to crack some eggs.
 This delicate little planter was once an eggshell.
 It is made simply by carefully cracking the top of an egg, removing the insides, then painting the eggshell and filling it with soil and a single small succulent.

 This idea comes from The Crane's Nest website.

 Clay Bunny Planter

 From Fall for DIY comes this tiny succulent planter shaped like a bunny's head.
-It is shaped from modeling clay shaped around a cardboard tube mold, dried and painted.
+It is created from modeling clay shaped around a cardboard tube mold, dried, and painted.

 DIY Clay Basket

 If you know how to braid, you can duplicate one of these braided planters using air-dry clay.
 Thick threads of clay are braided into ropes, wrapped around a small clay pot, and dried until hard.

 This project comes from the folks at Garden Answer.Continue to 13 of 30 below.

 Upcycling old books into small planters isn't a brand-new thing, but this fairy garden is a unique variation.
 From Tina Dawson at Love Is In My Tummy, this project involves sealing an old book to form a hardened shell, hollowing it out, then filling it with a cactus mix soil, small succulent plants, and some fairy garden accessories.

 From The Crafted Life, this simple planter is made from some quick-dry cement poured into a disposable container, such as a food carton.
 While the concrete is still wet, a votive candle holder is pressed down into the center to create a hollow for holding soil and a small plant.
 Once the cement dries, peel off the container and paint the planter to your liking.